ctoruno/Personal-Website/content/blog/classification-system/01-gathering-data/index.md

 api = NewsDataApiClient(apikey = "NEWSDATA_API_KEY")
 ```

 Now, we face a dilemma.
 I just told you that your API key is personal and as important as your personal credentials.
 But at the same time, you need to use it in your code to authenticate yourself.
 For several reasons, you code might need to be public or at least accesible to other people.
 Therefore, how do we keep it secret?
 For this, we use environment variables.

-Environment variables are variables outside of a program that store configuration information.
-This way, we can hide certain sensible information such as our API Key from our python script but it will still be accesible for our program.
+Environment variables are located outside of a program but they are loaded as part of the program environment.
+This way, we can hide certain information from our python script (such as our API Key) but it will still be accesible when running our program.
 For this, you need to do the following:

-1. First, you need to create a hidden file called `.env`.
+1. First, you need to create a hidden file called `.env` in the same folder where you have your python script or notebook.
 2. Once that you created your file, you store you API Key in that file (**and remember the name you use to store that info!!**).
 For example: